Shipilin/specqp/README.md

 and series of curves.
 In versions 1.1 only *.xy* files from SPECS instruments and *.txt* files from SCIENTA instruments are handled within GUI.

+NOTE: The package was developed for Mac OS, but it works on Windows as well, although some GUI features may become less pretty.

 ## Installation MacOS

 **Remember to always save your current work before experimenting with new applications**